-Well that was unexpected.
+Well, that was unexpected.

 The full backs were impressive too.
-Pantsil (with his jersey obviously having had that excess ‘i’ hastily removed) was all heart, whacking the ball clear when danger was lurking, and looked lively going forward.
-Let’s give him credit – he didn’t look too troubled by the likes of Nasri and van Persie (how poor were his free-kicks by the way?) and that’s the highest compliment you can pay.
+John Pantsil (with his shirt obviously having had that excess ‘i’ hastily removed) was all heart, whacking the ball clear when danger was lurking, and looked lively going forward.
+Let’s give him credit – he didn’t look too troubled by the likes of Samri Nasri and Robin van Persie (how poor were his free-kicks by the way?) and that’s the highest compliment you can pay.
 This was my first proper look at Toni Kallio and I was impressed.
 He doesn’t have the attacking instincts of Konchesky, but was solid.
-Zoltan Gera had to cover him on a few ocassions, but they seemed to have a good understanding, although I’d be worried about deploying Gera on the left throughout this season.
+Zoltan Gera had to cover him on a few occasions, but they seemed to have a good understanding, although I’d be worried about deploying Gera on the left throughout this season.
 He seemed a little lost, unable to link the play too much, and as one shot proved, his left foot isn’t his strongest.
 Kallio looked knackered when he came off and, a word too for the man who replaced him, Chris Baird.
 Made some usual clearances from left back which was just as well because you could sense the crowd ready to rubbish the slightest of mistakes.

 But one wasn’t to be found.
-In truth, but for Adebayor rattling the post with a header, we weren’t terribly troubled.
-Arsenal played in front of us, had the majority of the ball, but didn’t create too many chances, as Wenger freely admitted afterwards.
+In truth, apart from Adebayor rattling the post with a header, we weren’t terribly troubled.
+Arsenal played in front of us, had the majority of the ball, but didn’t create too many chances, as Arsene Wenger freely admitted afterwards.
 Credit to Hodgson for getting the tactics spot on and giving us a points tally after two games that we would have all been very happy with, even if we’d have expected the wins to have been the other way round.

-FULHAM (4-4-1-1): Schwarzer; Pantsil, Kallio (Baird 74), Hangeland, Hughes; Bullard, Murphy (Andranik 81, Davies, Gera; Seol (Dempsey 77); Zamora.
+FULHAM (4-4-1-1): Schwarzer; Pantsil, Kallio (Baird 74), Hangeland, Hughes; Bullard, Murphy (Andranik 81), Davies, Gera; Seol (Dempsey 77); Zamora.
 Subs (not used): Stockdale, Stoor, Nevland, Milsom.

-GOAL: Hangeland 21.
+GOAL: Hangeland (21).

 ARSENAL (4-4-2): Almunia; Sagna, Clichy, Gallas, Toure (Song 77); Eboue, Denilson, Nasri, Walcott (Bendtner 65); van Persie, Adebayor.
 Subs (not used): Fabianski, Ramsey, Wilshere, Djourou, Gibbs.